Topic Specific Vocabulary

 Motorway – a road with three lanes going each way.

-- Motorways play a very important role in transportation of goods.
+- Motorways play a very important role in transportation of goods and segregate traffic.

 Roundabout – a road junction at which traffic moves in one direction round a central island to reach one of the roads converging on it.

 - Chandigarh is a planned city with many roundabouts.

 Freeway/highway/expressway – a public road often with multiple lanes.